 ComScore

-As an experienced extended-clan traveler—I recently traveled to France with my mom plus my four aunts, and to a multitude of destinations with my parents, my brother, his wife and their two young children—I’m here to tell you, it’s not always easy.
-Here are five tips if you’re planning to go abroad with the whole brood.
+As an experienced extended-fam traveler, I recently traveled to France with my mom plus my four aunts, and to a multitude of destinations with my parents, my brother, his wife and their two young children—and I’m here to tell you it’s not always easy.
+Here are five travel tips I swear by if you’re planning to go abroad with the whole brood.

 multigenerational travel 2